inlets/docs.inlets.dev/docs/tutorial/caddy-http-tunnel.md

 }
 ```

-If you have services running on other machines you can change `127.0.0.1:8080` to a different IP address such as that of your Raspberry Pi if you had something like [OpenFaaS](https://github.com/openfaas/) running there.
+If you have services running on other machines you can change `127.0.0.1:8080` to a different IP address such as that of your Raspberry Pi if you had something like [OpenFaaS CE](https://github.com/openfaas/faas) or [faasd CE](https://github.com/openfaas/faasd) running there.

+## Check it all worked

+You'll see that Caddy can now obtain a TLS certificate.

+Go ahead and visit: `https://service.example.com`

+Congratulations, you've now served a TLS certificate directly from your laptop.
+You can close caddy and open it again at a later date.
+Caddy will re-use the certificate it already obtained and it will be valid for 3 months.
+To renew, just keep Caddy running or open it again whenever you need it.